rafaelmartins/old.rafaelmartins.eng.br/content/index.rst

 brazilian portuguese).
 You can also learn more `about me`_ and get in touch, if you want. ;-)

+For nerds: the sources of this website are `publicly available`_.

 .. raw:: html

   </div>